Change Log

 - could be any variable values you would like to record.
 The array of values must have the same number of values as columns in the table.

 This will return the mouse position within the scenario coordinate system.
 We have also added the ability to detect “mouse over” events.
-The following function allows you to test if the mouse is over a Particle or a Block:# Where p is a Particle, but could be a Block too!
+The following function allows you to test if the mouse is over a Particle or a Block:

 Here is a demonstration to check out these the new mouse interaction features: